 Attendance below 97% Emerging cause for concern.
-Deputy Head to review but above 95% attendance with Head of Year and Medical Team to determine if any cause for concern and if necessary ask Form Teacher to have a discussion with pupil or parent for younger pupils.
-Attendance below 95% Cause for concern.
-Deputy Head to review attendance with but above 90% Head of Year and Medical Team and to review reasons given for absence.
+Deputy Head to review but above 95% attendance with Head of Year and Medical Team to determine if any cause for concern and if necessary ask Form Teacher to have a discussion with pupil.

+Cause for concern.
+Deputy Head to review attendance with Head of Year and Medical Team and to review reasons given for absence.
 Discussion with pupil and Form Teacher and if necessary email/phone call home from Form Teacher/Head of Year.
-Attendance below 90% Persistent Absence.
+Persistent Absence.
 Serious Cause for Concern.
 All attendance below 90% is reviewed by Deputy Head with City of London EWO.
 Where clear and acceptable reasons for absence are not established an email home from Head of Year and meeting with parents organised with a support plan put in place.
 A rationale will be recorded by the DSL for any action taken based on attendance figures.
-Attendance below 85% In consultation with EWO Deputy Head/DSL and Head of Year to meet with parents and review or instigate support plan for pupil.
-Attendance below 75% Ongoing intervention in consultation with EWO.
+In consultation with EWO Deputy Head/DSL and Head of Year to meet with parents and review or instigate support plan for pupil.
+Ongoing intervention in consultation with EWO.